Creative Nature Programs

 for ages 0–5 +caregiver

 Wonder Walks are a child-centered meander through the Langlais Art Preserve.
-Rain or shine, each walk will offer new discoveries as the landscape shifts and evolves over the season.
-Our staff will gently facilitate each walk, creating a safe environment for children and their caregivers to engage with trailside wonders.
+Rain or shine, each walk offers new discoveries as the landscape shifts and evolves over the season.
+Our staff gently facilitate each walk, creating a safe environment for children and their caregivers to engage with trailside wonders.
 Will your child be drawn to the way mica catches the sun, the shape of a flower, a beetle scurrying?
 Together, we will share in the joy and discovery of being within the natural world we belong to.

 Children may choose to borrow a backpack containing simple tools to help them explore!
 And as the goal of Wonder Walks is not the destination but the journey, the group dynamic will dictate the distance traveled.